Enhancement of gaps in thin graphitic films for heterostructure formation: Summary and conclusions

 In experiments, the strength of the electron-phonon coupling could be varied in two ways.
 The first most obvious way to modify the coupling between substrate and film is to change the substrate.
-Highly ionic polarizable substrates would couple most strongly with the film leading to the strongest effects.
+Highly ionic polarizable substrates would couple most strongly with the film, leading to the strongest effects.
 While the distance between graphene and substrate is of the order of 3\AA, the force between free electrons and ions in a substrate (leading directly to electron-phonon coupling) would be large.
-In fact, dimensionless electron-phonon couplings of up to $\lambda=1$ have been reported in graphene on SiC from angle resolved photoemission spectroscopy studies (see Fig. 3 of Ref. \onlinecite{siegel2012a} and references therein, note that much smaller interactions can be found with metal substrates where polarizability is low).
-SiC is not especially ionic or polarizable, so much larger interactions could be expected with other optimally chosen substrates.
+In fact, dimensionless electron-phonon couplings of up to $\lambda=1$ have been reported in graphene on substrate systems from angle resolved photoemission spectroscopy studies (see Fig. 3 of Ref. \onlinecite{siegel2012a} and references therein, note that much smaller interactions can be found with metal substrates where polarizability is low and coupling with the substrate is weak).
 An alternative way to dynamically decrease the electron-phonon interaction range and increase coupling strength would be to apply pressure to the film to move it closer to the substrate, which could be simpler to achieve experimentally than growing films on many different substrates.

+I briefly mention that interactions with the vibrations of hydrogen (and other) atoms that are used to functionalize graphene to make graphane (and related materials) would be Holstein like, so part of the gap in those materials may be phonon driven.
+This might be testable by changing the isotope of the functionalizing atoms.